Best things to do in Venice

 If you are looking for a spot of relaxation and to get away from the bulk of the tourists, the Lido is the place to go.

-This separate island creates a barrier between Venice and the Adriatic Sea and features a long stretch of beautiful beach to enjoy.
+This separate island creates a barrier between Venice and the Adriatic Sea and features a long stretch of beautiful beaches to enjoy.

 One of the most renowned buildings in Venice aside from the Basilica and Campanile, Doges Palace also sits in St. Mark’s Square but looks out onto the grand canal.